HTTPS-Scanning: Why it should be enabled on Sophos

 Conclusion

-While it used to be a rarity that websites were equipped with an SSL certificate, thanks to Let’s Encrypt it is very easy and free to create one yourself.
-The statistics clearly show that there will probably only be encrypted web traffic in the future.
-We therefore strongly recommend that you activate and set up HTTPS scanning on the UTM or XG.
+While it used to be a rarity for websites to come with an SSL certificate, thanks to Let’s Encrypt it’s super easy and first of all free to issue yourself such a certificate.
+The statistics clearly show that in the future there will probably only be encrypted web traffic.
+We therefore strongly recommend enabling and setting up HTTPS scanning on the UTM or XG.

-Time doesn’t stand still and especially in this case it proves that a firewall can’t just stand in the corner for 5 years without changing anything.
+Time doesn’t stand still and just here it shows again wonderfully that a firewall can’t just stand in the corner for 5 years without changing anything.
 Regular maintenance and occasional reviews are absolutely mandatory to be ready for new threats.